How to Mix and Use Gluten Free FlourGluten Free

 - 1 tsp xanthan gum (where to find)

 The best way to figure out what combination of gluten free flours you like best is to experiment!
-Hopefully, these guidelines plus the easy gluten free flour mix substitutions suggested above will get you well on your way to years of successful gluten free baking.
+Hopefully, these guidelines plus the DIY gluten free flour substitutions suggested above depending on the baked good you are making get you well on your way to years of successful gluten free baking.

 Sarah, The Healthy Home Economist